jsa2/caOptics/readme.md

 ---
 Release notes: 0.6.1 beta
 - Basic version of CSV reporting added
-- Streamlined permutation generation to ensure essential permutations are catched, and some permutations are are terminated earlier on the lookups
+- Streamlined permutation generation to ensure essential permutations are generated, and some permutations are are terminated earlier on the lookups

 Release notes: 0.6 beta (first non "silent" release)
 - App displayNames added to MD report.
 Object type added to the user type